 - We also support efforts to help policymakers and advocates learn more about the science of learning and development so they can lead change efforts at the state and local levels.

 Investing in the Science of Learning and Development

-- The Raikes Foundation funds research on how young people learn, develop and thrive to empower educators to adopt more equitable practices in the classroom.
+- The Raikes Foundation funds research on how young people learn, develop, and thrive to empower educators to adopt more equitable practices in the classroom.

 - The Mindset Scholars Network (MSN) – a group of nearly 30 researchers from an array of disciplines – is conducting research to better understand how learning mindsets can improve student outcomes and expand educational opportunity.
-MSN is designing and testing strategies and measures to help schools foster engaging, inclusive growth-oriented learning environments.
+MSN is designing and testing strategies and measures to help schools foster engaging, inclusive, and growth-oriented learning environments.